Initial Release: March 2013

 - According to the developers, the characters and storyline are vital components of the game.
 TOMB RAIDER's story is a collaboration between in-house and outside writers, including Lead Writer Rhianna Pratchett, whose credits include Heavenly Sword, the Overlord series and Mirror's Edge.
 More about Rhianna here and here.

-- It has recently been confirmed that there will be a multi-player mode in addition to the main, single-player storyline.
+- There is also an optional multi-player mode in addition to the main, single-player storyline.
 For details check out these recent blog posts: "Tomb Raider Multiplayer Details Emerge" and "Tomb Raider Multiplayer Hands-On Preview."

-- The game will be available for Windows PC, PlayStation 3 and Xbox 360.
-The PC version will be digital download only (no physical DVD) in the Americas.
+- The game is available for Windows PC, PlayStation 3 and Xbox 360.
+The PC version is digital download only (no physical DVD) in the Americas.
 Both downloadable and DVD versions will be available in Europe.
-They're also looking into producing a Macintosh version sometime in the future, but nothing has been finalized.
+The developers have said they're looking into Macintosh version sometime in the future, but nothing has been finalized.
 There are no plans to release the game on Nintendo Wii or Wii U.

-- According to the developers, if you were to power through the game, taking no detours and just playing through the storyline, Tomb Raider would take about 15 hours to complete.
-However, there will be plenty of side areas to explore and opportunities to revisit areas where you've already been.
+- Players can expect about 15 hours of gameplay, provided they take no detours and just play through the storyline.
+However, there are plenty of side areas to explore, collectibles to go after, and opportunities to revisit areas where you've already been.

 Minimum system requirements: